grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     Bucket and align the screw holes.

 2. Use a plastic spudger to connect the USB-C FPC to the connector on the PCBA.
-Ensure the FPC is completely flat and the USB-C subassembly isn't tilted upwards.
+Ensure the FPC is flat and the USB-C subassembly isn't tilted upwards.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image60.jpeg" alt-text="A close up of a circuit board.":::

-3. Use a 3IP Torx Plus screwdriver to tighten the 1 screw.
+3. Use a 3IP Torx Plus screwdriver to tighten the one screw.
 After the screw is snug and seated, only tighten the screws an additional ~1/8 turn (~45 degrees) to avoid stripping the threads. **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.**
+Additionally, count and keep track of the number of screws removed to ensure there are no extra screws in the area.**

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image59.jpeg" alt-text="A hand holding an object to a device.":::